-As of December 31, 2008, the Company had net goodwill of \$39.3 million.
+As of December 31, 2009, the Company had goodwill of \$39.9 million.
 As of October 1 of each year (or more frequently as changes in circumstances indicate), the Company evaluates the estimated fair value of the Company's goodwill.
 On these evaluation dates, to the extent that the carrying value of the net assets of the Company's reporting units having goodwill is greater than the estimated fair value, impairment charges will be recorded.
-The Company's analysis has not resulted in the recognition of an impairment loss on goodwill in 2008, 2007 or 2006.
+The Company's analysis has resulted in fair value substantially exceeding its carrying value in four of the five business units having goodwill.
+For the newest business unit, MIV, the estimated fair value did not substantially exceed its carrying value.
+This was due, in part, to the 2009 MIV revenues and operating margins being below original projections, but management believes that the performance is improving during the first part of 2010.
+No impairment loss has been recorded on goodwill in 2009, 2008 or 2007.
+The Company will continue to evaluate for impairment as unforeseen future events may impact the goodwill valuation.